HarshitaPrata/HarshitaPrata/README.md

 - ☁️ Eager to learn more about big data technologies and cloud-based analytics tools.
 - 💬 Ask me about Statistics, ML algorithms, SQL queries, and Power BI dashboards.
 - 📫 Reach out to me at: **sriharshita2001@gmail.com**
-- ⚡ Fun fact: I see datasets as stories waiting to be told with the right visual twist!
+- ⚡ Fun fact: I believe every dataset has a secret rhythm—statistical tools are just the way I tune into its music. 🎵📊
 ---

 ## 🌐 Socials